ahgroup/modelbuilder/auxiliary/Thoughts and Ideas.md

 * The name of a reactive modelbuilder object must be dynmbmodel
 * To avoid variable naming conflicts with users, we should use internal variable names that are unique.
 Suggestion is NN_mb.

+## Current package structure
+* Currently, user loads package, starts main menu with `modelbuilder()`
+* Main menu lets users build a new model, load an existing model, modify or analyze existing model, export code for existing model, and do import/export to SBML.
+Only some of the features are currently implemented/working.
+* Each model is saved as list structure called 'model' and stored in Rdata files.
+* Several functions take the model structure and turn it into R code/functions for implementing the model as ODE, stochastic/adaptivetau, discrete time, RxODE, SBML, etc. (only some implemented yet)
+* As model is built, a diagram is drawn
+* As model is built, equations are written to screen as Latex/shiny output object
+* When user saves model, the model is written to an Rdata file

 ## Package functionality requirements
 * Users need to be able to build and analyze compartmental models without coding
 * Ideally, the building and analysis/testing need to happen at the same time so users can test their model behavior as they build it to see if it works